 When a person is able to respond to a cancer diagnosis and treatments with an understanding of what is happening in the moment, they are better enabled to respond in a positive way leading to inner peace and balance.

-The Joe Andruzzi Foundation, with the help of the Randy Freedman Wellness Fund, received a grant providing 250 one-year memberships to the Ten Percent Happier App.
+The Joe Andruzzi Foundation, with the help of the Randi Freedman Wellness Fund, received a grant providing 250 one-year memberships to the Ten Percent Happier App.

 Ten Percent Happier App was created by former ABC News Anchor Dan Harris following an on-air panic attack.
 It is a user-friendly app dedicated to mindfulness and meditation.
 Great for those new to meditation and looking to improve sleep.
 It has unique features such as meditation video instructions and in-app podcasts.